apache/age-website/docs/clauses/delete.md

 ## Delete edges only

-To delete an edge, use the match clause to find your edges, then add the variable to the `DELETE`.
+To delete an edge, use the `MATCH` clause to find your edges, then add the variable to the `DELETE` clause.

 Query
 ```postgresql